 - Level 2 inputs inputs other than quoted prices included within Level 1 that are observable for the asset, either directly or indirectly. - Level 3 inputs unobservable inputs for the asset.

-Changes on fair value are balanced by an entry in the Available-for-Sale Reserve and the gain/loss is recognised in the Surplus or deficit on revaluation of Available- for- Sale Financial Assets.
-The exception is where impairment losses have been incurred - these are debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement, along with any net gain or loss for the asset accumulated in the Available-for-Sale Reserve.
+Changes on fair value are balanced by an entry in the Financial Instrument Revaluation reserve and the gain/loss is recognised in the Surplus or deficit on revaluation of financial assets measured at fair value through profit and loss.
+The exception is where impairment losses have been incurred these are debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement, along with any net gain or loss for the asset accumulated in the Financial Instrument Revaluation Reserve.